chevereto/backblaze-b2-legacy/README.md

 # Backblaze B2 SDK for PHP

 > **Note**: This is a fork maintained by Chevereto for supporting Backblaze B2 legacy on PHP 8.
-It is adviced to migrate to Backblaze B2 S3 Compatible service.
+It is recommended to migrate to **Backblaze B2 S3 Compatible service**.
 Use this project only for supporting legacy systems.

 [![Software License](https://img.shields.io/badge/license-LGPL-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Latest Version](https://img.shields.io/github/release/obregonco/backblaze-b2.svg?style=flat-square)](https://github.com/obregonco/backblaze-b2/releases)